soheilpro/sqlmon/README.md

 * SQLMON_TRACE_FILE_PATH
 * SQLMON_ERROR

+## Computed fields
+### TextDataHash
+TextDataHash is the hash of the TextData field.

-## QueryHash
+### QueryHash
-QueryHash is a special field that is created by removing all parameters and variables from the query (TextData) and then hashing it.
-It can be used to group events to find the top resource consuming queries.
+QueryHash is created by first removing all parameters and variables from TextData and then hashing it.
+It is useful for grouping queries to find the top resource consuming ones.

 <img src="kibana.png" width="800" alt="Kibana" >